Direct detection of fermionic and vector dark matter with polarised targets: Conclusion

 We found that a signal at polarised direct detection experiments could in principle be used to discriminate fermionic from vector DM.~While this result is potentially very important, either a large exposure, or both directional sensitivity and the use of polarised targets is required in order to measure polarisation dependent effects in the rate of DM-nucleus scattering.~Roughly, since $\Delta R_j/R_j \sim 10^{-3}$, about $3\times10^6$ events would be necessary for a $3\sigma$ detection of a polarisation dependent signal at polarised direct detection experiments without directional sensitivity.~This number of events is comparable with the total number of nuclear recoils observed in DAMA~\cite{Chiang:2012ze}.~On the other hand, the required number of signal events is expected to decrease significantly when directional information is available.~A quantitative answer to these questions would require Monte Carlo simulations, and goes beyond the scope of this article.~However, the equations derived in this work set the ground for a critical assessment of the prospects for DM (spin) identification at next generation polarised DM direct detection experiments.

-\acknowledgments It is a great pleasure to thank Anton B\"ackstr\"om, Anastasia Danopoulou, Fredrik Hellstr\"om and Martin B.~Krauss for useful and interesting discussions on dark matter direct detection.~This work was supported by the Knut and Alice Wallenberg Foundation (PI:~Jan Conrad) and is partly performed within the Swedish Consortium for Dark Matter Direct Detection (SweDCube).
+\acknowledgments It is a great pleasure to thank Anton B\"ackstr\"om, Anastasia Danopoulou, Fredrik Hellstr\"om and Martin B.~Krauss for useful and interesting discussions on dark matter direct detection.~We are also grateful to Stephon Alexander, Leah Jenks and Evan McDonough for finding an error in a first version of Eq.~(\ref{eq:triple_diff_event_rate_spherical3}).~This work was supported by the Knut and Alice Wallenberg Foundation (PI:~Jan Conrad) and is partly performed within the Swedish Consortium for Dark Matter Direct Detection (SweDCube).